Derivatives of tan & sec — Graphical and Algebraic

 \[\frac{e^{i\theta} - e^{-i\theta}}{e^{i\theta} + e^{-i\theta}} = \frac{e^{2i\theta} - 1}{e^{2i\theta} + 1}\]

-You can also let \(w = e^{i\theta}\) to turn everything into a clean polynomial-style fraction:
+One may also let \(w = e^{i\theta}\) to convert everything into a clean polynomial-style fraction:

 \[\tan\theta = \frac{w^2 - 1}{i(w^2 + 1)} \quad \text{where } w = e^{i\theta}\]